miketaylr/commitgrep/README.md

 Licensed under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/2.0/)

 *coming up with good names is hard.
+This doesn't even use --grep, because that's limited to log messages. :|